 Warehouse Design and Automation Warehouses (including distribution centers and fulfillment centers) and cross-dock facilities are needed to support supply chains that emphasize fast times-to-market.
 Commercial Effects The drive for faster time-to-market creates increasing demand for both warehouses and cross- docks.
 Warehouse, distribution center, and fulfillment center growth is extremely strong.
 Supply chains are evolving to use different kinds of distribution center facilities in different locations.
 Warehouse automation is allowing for more throughput from smaller and taller facilities.
 Land Use Effects Multi-stage logistics and automation have driven rapid growth in the development of smaller distribution centers.
 Demand for smaller, closer-in space is being met largely through urban infill.
 Multi-story warehousing is an emerging strategy to meet close-in distribution center demand on constrained infill sites.
 Transportation Warehouse development means more truck trips on both the inbound and outbound sides; and automated and multi-story distribution centers bring a substantial increase in freight generation per acre.
 Effects Distribution center development in urban areas changes truck trip distribution and network assignment patterns.
 Distributed Manufacturing 3D printing technology is advancing rapidly.
 Commercial Effects 3D processes are being applied primarily to component manufacturing.
-3D processes are being applied primarily to component manufacturing.3D processes will enable and facilitate systems of "distributed manufacturing."
-Land Use Effects 3D processes will enable and facilitate systems of "distributed manufacturing."
-3D processes will enable and facilitate systems of "distributed manufacturing."3D printing location networks are being established in current freight-handling locations.Future 3D printing locations may be in the home, or at commercial locations anywhere in the 3D processes will enable and facilitate systems of "distributed manufacturing."
+3D processes will enable and facilitate systems of "distributed manufacturing."
 3D printing location networks are being established in current freight-handling locations.
-Future 3D printing locations may be in the home, or at commercial locations anywhere in the NYMTC planning area.
-Parts warehouses could be replaced at least in part by printing sites, and factory location Effects 3D processes will enable and facilitate systems of "distributed manufacturing."
-3D printing location networks are being established in current freight-handling locations.
-Future 3D printing locations may be in the home, or at commercial locations anywhere in the NYMTC planning area.
+Land Use Effects Future 3D printing locations may be in the home, or at commercial locations anywhere in the NYMTC planning area.
 Parts warehouses could be replaced at least in part by printing sites, and factory location decisions may become less dependent on the labor costs for components.
-Effects 3D processes will enable and facilitate systems of "distributed manufacturing."
-3D printing location networks are being established in current freight-handling locations.
-Future 3D printing locations may be in the home, or at commercial locations anywhere in the NYMTC planning area.
-Parts warehouses could be replaced at least in part by printing sites, and factory location decisions may become less dependent on the labor costs for components.
 There will be growing demand for the transportation of inks to feed 3D processes.
-The NYMTC planning area is likely to produce more component parts and finished goods moving short distances, and import less component parts and finished goods moving long Effects 3D processes will enable and facilitate systems of "distributed manufacturing."
-3D printing location networks are being established in current freight-handling locations.
-Future 3D printing locations may be in the home, or at commercial locations anywhere in the NYMTC planning area.
-Parts warehouses could be replaced at least in part by printing sites, and factory location decisions may become less dependent on the labor costs for components.
-There will be growing demand for the transportation of inks to feed 3D processes.
-The NYMTC planning area is likely to produce more component parts and finished goods moving short distances, and import less component parts and finished goods moving long distances.
+Transportation The NYMTC planning area is likely to produce more component parts and finished goods moving short distances, and import less component parts and finished goods moving long distances.
+Effects Flows by water and air could be impacted.
+Rail will remain important.
+The role of local trucking will be increasingly important.